Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-Because of this widespread mediocrity, we just can’t let you use any old iPhone VPN.
+Because of these widespread dangers, we just can’t let you use any old VPN app.
 It’s our mission to ensure you use a genuinely fast, secure and trustworthy product.

 Out of 61 VPNs we tested, these five provide the privacy, security and access you want on your iPhone: